-- + Co-occurring academic and emotional symptoms such as anxiety, agitation, difficulty concentrating resulting from trauma, abuse, and bullying - + Extremely disruptive behavior problems: opposition and aggression - + Problems of inattention and hyperactivity - + Emotional difficulty especially resulting in depressed mood and irritability - + Childhood psychoses and serious emotional problems
+- concentrating resulting from trauma, abuse, and bullying - Extremely disruptive behavior problems: opposition and aggression + - Problems of inattention and hyperactivity - Childhood psychoses and serious emotional problems + problems, because teachers and parents generally do not recognize the early signs of emotional prob-

 Problems such as these are more common than many people expect.
 Based on even the most conservative estimates, primary-grade teachers are likely to have at least two children in their classrooms that have serious mental health difficulties.
 That number increases in middle and high school.
 It doesn't take too many episodes of acting out or extreme emotional expression to disturb the learning environment and disrupt the academic development of an entire class.
 Incidents such as these are disturbing and difficult to forget and directly impact individual students.
 It is clear that mental health directly affects learning and development as well as the climate of the classroom and the school.
 When incidents of emotional outbursts and their behavioral sequelae become commonplace, subpar academic performance is guaranteed.
 These incidents decrease time for instruction in the classroom and increase fear and disrespect.
-As indicated by legislation recently introduced to the House and the Senate, positive school climates and the socio-emotional health of students are deemed critical factors for academic success.
-From the vantage point of many schools, mental health problems are a subset of special-education-mandated services.
+As indicated by legislation recently introduced to the House and the Senate,1 positive school climates and the socio-emotional health of students are deemed critical factors for academic success.
+From the vantage point of many schools, mental health problems are a subset of special-educationmandated services.